-EQG Where there are mixtures of toxicants, the TTM at a single site or for a defined area, should not exceed 1, using the TTM formula.
-Notes: - Invironmental quality quideline: TTM - total tovicity of the mixture

-1. EQG = Environmental quality guideline; TTM = total toxicity of the mixture

-2. TTM = Σ (Ci/EQGi) where Ci is the concentration of the 'i'th component in the mixture and the EQGi is the guideline for that component.
+EQG Where there are mixtures of toxicants, the TTM at a single site or for a defined ar not exceed 1, using the TTM formula.
+Notes: 1.
+EQG = Environmental quality guideline; TTM = total toxicity of the mixture 2.
+TTM = Σ (Ci/EQGi) where Ci is the concentration of the 'i'th component in the mixture and the EQGi is the guideline for that component.

-The TTM following minimum initial dilution of 1:568 was 0.38 (Table 2.6) and was below the ANZECC/ARMCANZ (2000) guideline, meeting the EQG.
-As such, it is not expected that the combined additive effect of these contaminants will have an adverse effect on marine flora and fauna on the area surrounding the Bunbury ocean outlet.
+The TTM following minimum initial dilution of 1:91 was 0.45 (Table 2.6) and was below the ANZECC/ARMCANZ (2000) guideline, meeting the EQG.
+As such, it is not expected that the combined additive effect of these contaminants will have an adverse effect in the area surrounding the Bunbury ocean outlet.